Since the early 1990s, I’ve been happily working with books and with paper — alone and with others.

 Explore ideas for mini memoirs, “how to” zines, and small books that carry poetic or philosophical questions or threads.
 Look through samples, then make two or three simple books that are either complete or will serve as sturdy drafts for future work.
 Techniques are taught with inexpensive tools and materials so that you gain skills to later make small books at home.

-For further information and to register for a class, check out MCBA's website under Papermaking and Design + Content Classes, respectively.
+For further information and to register for the class, check out MCBA's website under Design + Content Classes.

 Some other workshops in my repertoire: